-- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have. - If a student does not know who to approach at Plenty Parklands they should start with their home group teacher, year level leader, welfare support staff member, Principal class staff - Staff work with their home group to identify who students can approach if they feel unsafe.
-This is done in the context of the curriculum program.
-Posters are shown to the children and also placed around the school.
+- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have. - If a student does not know who to approach at Plenty Parklands Primary School, they should start with their home group teacher, their year level leader or their year level welfare support staff member.
+Students can also refer child friendly posters (advice in child language) displayed around the school.

-Managing disclosures made by students - When managing a disclosure you should:
+Managing disclosures made by students

+When managing a disclosure you should: